rahul38888/Modeling-Tool/README.md

 ### MAIN FUNCTIONS

-a. nameOBJECT() -> Return object's name by its type variable.
+a. nameOBJECT() -> Return object's name by its type variable
 b.
-ResizeWin() -> Resize window with proper frustum transformed.
+ResizeWin() -> Resize window with proper frustum transformed
-c. initRendering() -> enable basic modes.
+c. initRendering() -> enable basic modes
 d.
-Renderer() -> Main Rendering Function.
+Renderer() -> Main Rendering Function
-e. update() -> Updates Screen on in fixed intervals.
+e. update() -> Updates Screen on in fixed intervals
 f.
-KeyFunction() -> Capture KeyBoard events and make changes as defined by developer.
+KeyFunction() -> Capture KeyBoard events and make changes as defined by developer
-g. specialKeyFunction() -> Capture Special Keys (like Function keys) of KeyBoard and make changes as defined by developer.
+g. specialKeyFunction() -> Capture Special Keys (like Function keys) of KeyBoard and make changes as defined by developer
-h. mouseFunction() -> Capture MouseKey events to initialize various events.
+h. mouseFunction() -> Capture MouseKey events to initialize various events
-i. mouseMotion() -> Captures Mouse Position change.
+i. mouseMotion() -> Captures Mouse Position change
-j. main() -> Program initiator.
+j. main() -> Program initiator

-2. dat_stuct.h -> This header file contain the data structures for objects, camera and lights.
+2. dat_stuct.h -> This header file contain the data structures for objects, camera and lights

-a. object -> Defined to save all possible variables for a 3d-Object serial_no - A unique id, different for each object. type - States the type of object.
-(1->cube, 2->sphere, 3->cone, 4->torus, 5->teapot, 6->plane)
+a. object -> Defined to save all possible variables for a 3d-Object serial_no - A unique id, different for each object type - States the type of object (1->cube, 2->sphere, 3->cone, 4->torus, 5->teapot, 6->plane)
-color[] - Color of object.
+ color[] - Color of object
-position[] - Position coordinates. rotation[] - Rotated angles. scale[] - Scale measures. next - Next object pointer. pre - Previous object pointer.
+ position[] - Position coordinates rotation[] - Rotated angles scale[] - Scale measures next - Next object pointer pre - Previous object pointer

-b. camera -> Defined to save all possible variables for a camera center[] - Focus Point. radius - Distance of camera from center. sideAngle - Angle projection made by camera-vector with positive Z-axis in X-Z plane (Anti-Clockwise as 	seen from Positive Y-axis) upAngle - Angle made by camera vector with Positive Y-axis. up[] - Up Vector of camera.
+b. camera -> Defined to save all possible variables for a camera center[] - Focus Point radius - Distance of camera from center sideAngle - Angle projection made by camera-vector with positive Z-axis in X-Z plane(Anti-Clockwise as seen from Positive Y-axis) upAngle - Angle made by camera vector with Positive Y-axis up[] - Up Vector of camera

-c. light -> Defined to save all possible variables for a Lights.
+c. light -> Defined to save all possible variables for a Lights

-3. craete_object.h -> This header file create/initialize the objects like 3d-models, camera and lights.
+3. create_object.h -> This header file create/initialize the objects like 3d-models, camera and lights
-The all variables are given default values.
+The all variables are given default values

-4. object_draw.h -> This header file contain functions which help in realizing objects in the view port, i.e draw them.
+4. object_draw.h -> This header file contain functions which help in realizing objects in the view port, i.e draw them

-5. default_objects.h -> This header file's function create default objects like Base-Grid and different types of Gizmos.
+5. default_objects.h -> This header file's function create default objects like Base-Grid and different types of Gizmos

-6. light.h -> This file help in enabling lights.
+6. light.h -> This file help in enabling lights

-7.text_info.h -> This file has function with help in creating text in the Top-Right side of the screen.
+7.text_info.h -> This file has function with help in creating text in the Top-Right side of the screen